As an Amazon Associate, I earn from qualifying purchases

 Anyone with a busy schedule understands the importance of quick and easy meals that don’t skimp on flavor.
 Ground turkey is a great option to add variety to your meal preps, but it can be challenging to cook properly.
 After all, it’s another meat that you can’t leave raw if you want to avoid getting sick.
 There are several ways to cook ground turkey and each one has its own pros and cons.

-Frozen ground turkey is one of the most popular ways of storing this type of meat since it lasts for months when stored correctly.
+Frozen ground turkey is one of the most popular ways of storing this type of meat since it lasts for months when stored and thawed correctly.
 So, what does this mean for your frozen ground turkey?
 It means that you can thaw it and cook it at a later date if you choose to do so!
 Even if you don’t need the cooked meat right away, there are so many benefits to thawing ground turkey frozen!
 Keep reading for more detailed information on how and why!

 How to thaw ground turkey frozen?

 Defrosting ground turkey can take a long time.
 There are several ways to safely thaw frozen ground turkey, but the most efficient way is to use the microwave.
 This may seem like an odd suggestion, but it’s really the best method to get the frozen ground turkey thawed in a timely and safe manner.

 The general rule when you’re going to defrost ground turkey, is to plan for 1 hour of defrosting time for every 4 ounces of meat, such as frozen ground chicken.
 This means that you’ll have to plan accordingly if you’re planning to use this method.
 It’s important to remember that microwave thawing is not the same as cooking frozen ground turkey.
 If you want to make sure that you kill any bacteria that might be in your frozen ground turkey, it’s a good idea to cook it for at least 15 minutes after thawing.
 Place your turkey from the freezer into the microwave, and use the defrost setting to defrost ground turkey quickly.

 Tips for cooking ground turkey frozen